HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 **Prefetch**
 {:.no_toc}

-Since the order entry task is split into two separate CDS Hooks events (i.e., services), the prefetch template for the Order Select Service includes only medication resources.
-The prefetch template for the Order Sign Service includes any additional resources needed for a specific PDDI *after* accounting for clinician action(s).
+The order entry task is split into two separate CDS Hooks events (i.e., services).
+The prefetch template for the `order-select` service MUST include medication resources but could include Condition or other resources important for the service to assess for PDDIs.

 **CDS Hooks Request Example**
 {:.no_toc}